ikazim/dv8p/README.md

 I've also noticed a one-time bug that it might not scale properly the first time.
 Pick 125%, select Apply, and then pick 100% again.

+##### Fonts

+Not a fan of tiny fonts after adjusting the scaling?
+Me neither.
+Let's fix it.

+Crank up GNOME Tweaks, click on Fonts, and type `1,30` into Scaling Factor.
+Everything should look okay now.
+If you're experiencing scaling issues, a quick logout and in should solve the problems.

+#### Internet

+For a better browsing experience, use Chromium.
+It supports native touchscreen gestures unlike Firefox.
+It's also a lot faster than Firefox.

-#### You should now have a fully functional Ubuntu Linux installation on your Dell Venue 8 Pro 5855.
+### You should now have a fully functional Ubuntu Linux installation on your Dell Venue 8 Pro 5855.